kalis26/Smart-Farming/docs/implementation-overview.md

 Common `Zone` responsibilities:

 - Owns its sensors, readings, and alerts.
+- Rejects sensors with an empty code or with a code already used in the same zone.
 - Stores a rectangular geographic boundary: `latitudeMin`, `latitudeMax`, `longitudeMin`, `longitudeMax`.
 - Provides `contientPosition(PositionGPS)` for GPS boundary checks.
 - Suspends only active sensors and remembers which sensors were suspended by the zone.